BBarisKilic/One-Dungeon/README.md

 </div>

-One Dungeon developed during the [Midyear 2022 Flame Game Jam][flame_game_jam_link].
-It consists of one level and is a 1-Bit-style platformer game.
+One Dungeon is a ​1-Bit-style platformer game that consists of one level.
+It developed during the [Midyear 2022 Flame Game Jam][flame_game_jam_link].

 Playable on [GitHub][github_playable_link] and [itch.io][itch_io_playable_link] through a web browser.